KenDB3/syncWXremix/README.md

 Please see the [LICENSE](https://github.com/KenDB3/syncWXremix/blob/master/LICENSE) file for the project, and the [LICENSE](https://github.com/KenDB3/syncWXremix/blob/master/icons/LICENSE) file for the icons.

 ## Revision History (change log)

+1.01b (2015-12-31)
+* Lots of updates based on feedback.
+* Stopped supporting bbs.menu option, I don't think anyone was going to use it.
+* All sysop defined variables, like the Wunderground API Key, have been moved to /sbbs/ctrl/modopts.ini.
+* Automatically test for all IPv4 private and non-routable IPs, and allow Sysop to define how to fall back (with BBS IP, US Postal ZIP, or Airport Code).
+* Made weather alerts into Yes/No option.
+* Code added for error handling (thanks Kirkman!).
+Now errors are handled more gracefully, and useful error messages will Log on the BBS.
+* Big thank you goes out to digital man, echicken, Nightfox, Kirkman, and Mojo.
+Happy New Year!

 1.00 (2015-12-21)
 * First full release, Merry Christmas!